kysoh1/data-structures-and-algorithms/README.md

-# data-structures-and-algorithms
+# Data Structures and Algorithms
-The implementation was done for educational purposes in 2019.
+## The implementation was done for educational purposes in 2019.